 When it comes to flood risk, you might want to think about purchasing flood coverage even if your vacation rental property isn’t in a high-risk area.
 There are multiple causes of flooding, including hurricanes, melting snow, inadequate drainage, and storms.
 In fact, about one out of five flood insurance claims comes from an area that is considered to be at low or moderate risk of flooding.

 Meanwhile, if your vacation rental property is in a designated flood zone, you’ll typically have to carry flood insurance to purchase the property in the first place.
-Flood insurance policy covers your vacation rental property and its contents.
+A flood insurance policy covers your vacation rental property and its contents.

 What about earthquake coverage?
 In California, where there are more damage-causing earthquakes than in any other state, only one in ten homeowners has earthquake insurance.
 Earthquake insurance typically covers your property, its contents, and loss of use.